AJ84074/FantasyWargaming/notes.md

 Gaelach Foil was spared the destruction of her people because at the time she was imprisoned far away in a magical tomb.

+She is currently attempting to bring about a new idea to the world: a kingdom.
+All of her work and effort is to bring about the creation of a kingdom of city states under the rule of one leader so that she can unite humanity can against the tyranny of the annunaki/igigi.

 She is the only, and last, of her kind.

 * Atlantean - +4 Charisma, +4 Appearance, +4 Intelligence, +4 Faith, +4 Bravery, Immortal